GStreamer/gstreamer/markdown/design/gstbin.md

 message is typically posted by elements that calculate the duration of the stream based on some average bitrate, which might change while playing the stream.
-The `DURATION_CHANGED` message is posted to the application, which can then fetch the updated DURATION.
+The `DURATION_CHANGED` message is posted to the application, which can then fetch the updated `DURATION`.

 ## Subclassing